rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

 To help alleviate these issues, you can run the [adjust-downstream-webhook](https://github.com/rancherlabs/support-tools/tree/master/adjust-downstream-webhook) shell script after roll back.
 This script selects and installs the proper webhook version (or removes the webhook entirely) for the corresponding Rancher version.

-### Project Members Can't Create Namespaces
+### Project Users Can't Create Namespaces

-**Note:** This affects Rancher versions `v2.7.2 - v2.7.4`
+**Note:** The following affects Rancher v2.7.2 - v2.7.4.

-Project users who aren't owners may not be able to create namespaces in projects.
+Project users may not be able to create namespaces in projects.
+This includes project owners.
 This issue is caused by Rancher automatically upgrading the webhook to a version compatible with a more recent version of Rancher than the one currently installed.

 To help alleviate these issues, you can run the [adjust-downstream-webhook](https://github.com/rancherlabs/support-tools/tree/master/adjust-downstream-webhook) shell script after roll back.
 This script selects and installs the proper webhook version (or removes the webhook entirely) for the corresponding Rancher version.